coneda/kor/README.md

   delete the entity on import.
 * timestamps are not imported: they will be changed if the entity will be changed by the import.

+#### Rebuilding elastic index

+Sometimes the elasticsearch index has to be rebuilt from scratch.
+This is done like so:

+    bundle exec bin/kor index-all

 ### Development